jurica29/Nikola-Tesla/README.md

 2. Quotes

-These quote boxes are positioned vertically across the centre of the page, fully responsiveo on smaller screen sizes.
+These quote boxes are positioned vertically across the centre of the page, fully responsive on smaller screen sizes.

 <img src="assets/images/readmeimages/quotesboxes.jpg" width="400">